mike

 diverged from your remote, mike will leave it as-is and ask you what to do.
 To

-ignore the remote's state, just pass `--ignore`; to update to the remote's
+ignore the remote's state, just pass `--ignore-remote-status`.

 ## `CNAME` (and Other Special Files)